Ashwin Iyer, PhD, SMIEEE, SM-URSI

 Area of Study / Keywords

-Engineering Department Executive Electromagnetics and Microwaves Energy Systems Photonics and Plasmas Electromagnetics RF Microwave Antennas Metamaterials Metasurfaces Periodic Structures Engineering Department Executive Biomedical Engineering
+Electromagnetics and Microwaves Sensors Photonics and Plasmas Electromagnetics RF Microwave Antennas Metamaterials Metasurfaces Periodic Structures Biomedical Engineering CARDD-Tech Leadership Team

 About

 Dr. Iyer was part of the pioneering effort at the University of Toronto in the early 2000s in developing metamaterials that exhibit a negative refractive index and the demonstration of free-space subdiffraction imaging - contributions that have shaped the evolution of metamaterials research and mobilized later work in this area.
-He has co-authored several highly cited papers in the fields of RF/microwave engineering, antennas, physics, and optics, as well as four invited book chapters and several invited talks, workshops, and seminars on the subject of his research.
+He has co-authored over 200 peer-reviewed publications and 4 book chapters in the earliest reference texts on metamaterials/metasurfaces.
+He holds 3 issued and 4 pending US and Canadian patents.
+He has been recognized as a Senior Member of both the IEEE and the International Union of Radio Science (URSI) and has served the IEEE Antennas and Propagation Society (AP-S) in multiple capacities, including on the editorial board of the IEEE Transactions on Antennas and Propagation for the past 13 years first as an Associate Editor from 2012-2018 and as a Track Editor since 2019.
+He has served as Co-chair of the Technical Program Committees of the 2025, 2020, 2016, and 2015 IEEE International Symposia on Antennas and Propagation, with this year’s instalment to take place in Ottawa in July.
+In 2023, he was invited to participate in the Royal Canadian Navy’s Canadian Leaders at Sea program and helped organize the 2024 and 2025 instalments of the RCN Canadian Students at Sea program jointly with the U of A Faculty of Engineering.
 Dr. Iyer has received a number awards and recognitions, including the 2008 R.W.P.
-King Award, presented by the IEEE Antennas and Propagation Society (AP-S) to an author less than 36 years of age for the best paper published in the IEEE Transactions on Antennas and Propagation during the previous year.
+King Award, presented by the AP-S to an author less than 36 years of age for the best paper published in the IEEE Transactions on Antennas and Propagation during the previous year.
 He has received the IEEE AP-S Donald G. Dudley Jr. Undergraduate Teaching Award (2015), the University of Alberta Provost's Award for Early Achievement of Excellence in Undergraduate Teaching (2014), and the University of Alberta Rutherford Award for Excellence in Undergraduate Teaching (2018).
-He was as an Associate Editor for the IEEE Transactions on Antennas and Propagation between 2012 and 2018 and now serves as one of its eleven international Track Editors.
-He was also the Lead Guest Editor for the IEEE Transactions on Antennas and Propagation Special Issue on Recent Advances in Metamaterials and Metasurfaces.
-He serves as Chair of the IEEE Northern Canada Section (NCS) Joint AP-S/MTT-S Chapter, and is a member of the IEEE AP-S Education Committee.
+He was the Lead Guest Editor for the IEEE Transactions on Antennas and Propagation Special Issue on Recent Advances in Metamaterials and Metasurfaces.
+He serves as Chair of the IEEE Northern Canada Section (NCS) Joint AP-S/MTT-S Chapter, and is a member of multiple IEEE AP-S standing committees.
 Dr. Iyer is a registered member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).

 Research